rchillyard/Number/README.md

 For this to compile properly, you will need to import the _ExpressionOps_ class.

+The one drawback of the _Expression_ mechanism is that, when you want to convert back to a _Number_, it is a little awkward.
+You can use the _asNumber_ method (which returns an _Option\[Number\]_) or you can use an implicit converter (in which case you will need to ensure that you have Number._ imported).
+If you use the latter mechanism, keep in mind that it's possible that an exception will be thrown.

 Error Bounds (Fuzziness)
 ========================
 The error bounds are represented by the _Fuzz[Double]_ class.
 A _Number_ with _None_ for the _fuzz_ is an _ExactNumber_, otherwise, _FuzzyNumber_.
-The are three major attributes of fuzz: shape, style (either relative or absolute), and the value (called _magnitude_ when absolute, and _tolerance_ when relative).
+There are three major attributes of fuzz: shape, style (either relative or absolute), and the value (called _magnitude_ when absolute, and _tolerance_ when relative).
 Shape describes the probability density function (PDF) of values compared to the nominal value.
 There are currently only two types of shape: